 What kind of adaptation replaces that with “you’re such a brat?”

 The title of this post is perhaps a bit harsh.
 Clueless does have a few clues.
 There are a few elements of nuance to the characters.
 For example, Cher has only watched Hamlet because it starred Mel Gibson, but she apparently paid enough attention to know which character said what line.
 And an original plot point, where she demonstrates her newfound maturity by helping out with a charity event, is wellconceived.
-If you want a contemporary American update of Emma, I highly recommend the webseries, Emma Approved, which does well everything that Clueless does badly.
+If you want a contemporary American update of Emma though, I highly recommend the webseries, Emma Approved, which does well everything that Clueless does badly.
 I admit I haven’t watched the short-lived revival that went beyond the book’s story, suspecting it would go downhill once it no longer had Austen’s original blueprint to follow.
 But the first couple of seasons that, more or less, stick to the original plot are great, and, I might add, have the female lead love fashion without having her come across as vapid or shallow for it.

 |↑1||Of course, since they’re comparing the movie to adaptations they dislike, rather than their ideal nonexistent adaptation, this is damning with faint praise to an extent.
 But their tones of appreciation for Clueless do come across as sincere and enthusiastic.|